Community News

 Wed

-Waukon residents and businesses should be receiving mailed survey in the next few weeks regarding improved broadband services
+Waukon residents and businesses reminded to complete and return survey regarding improved broadband services by this Friday

 Some time ago, the City of Waukon formed a Broadband Committee to investigate opportunities for providing improved broadband services within the city.
 The committee is comprised of representatives from the Waukon City Council, local businesses and homeowners.